Galen’s theory of the four humors and its influence to classical astrology

 Claudius[1] or Aelius Galenus was born in 129 B.C.E at Pergamon, the capital of the ancient region of Mysia, which corresponds nowadays to the Turkish Izmir province in Anatolia.

-At his time, Pergamum was part of the Greek empire and the location of one of the most influential Asclepius temples of the region.
-The town was also famous for the Library of Eumenes II[2], the world’s biggest after Alexandria
+At his time, Pergamum was part of the Greek empire and the location of one of the region’s most influential Asclepius temples.
+The town was also famous for the Library of Eumenes II, the world’s biggest’s after Alexandria.

 Beside his medical career, philosophy was fundamental for Galen: he was a master of medical philosophy, and considered the study of this art to be essential to a physician’s training.
 Philosophy enables the physician to discern between truth and illusion, or between reality and mere surface appearances, which is so important in diagnosis.[12]